This guide has been updated as of Velik’s Fate patch.

 - Energetic Zenobia’s Vortex – Decreases cooldown by 30%.

-This skill is pretty fun to use, but not very useful in most situations so I don’t recommend glyphing it.
+This skill is pretty fun to use, and you can save party members with it, but not very useful in most situations so I don’t recommend glyphing it.

 - Energetic Divine Intervention – Decreases cooldown by 20%.

 - Brilliant Divine Intervention – Reduces MP cost by 150.

 - Longshot Divine Intervention – Increases range by 4 meters.

 I have included an image of my own personal glyph page, You don’t have to copy every exact glyph but I’m providing it to give an example of a decent Priest glyph page.